 There is no cure for asthma, so treatment involves managing the symptoms and preventing complications.
-Could marijuana help reduce symptoms?
-Read on for more information about the possible benefits and risks.

 Marijuana for asthma

 Studies have suggested that some of the components in marijuana may benefit people with asthma.

 Medical marijuana can refer to the whole plant, or it can be an active ingredient of marijuana taken from the plant and turned into a medication.

 It is important to note the difference between recreational and medicinal uses of marijuana.

 For recreational purposes, many people smoke marijuana.
 But smoking can have a negative impact on lung health, especially for people with asthma.

 Smoking cannabis can cause the same symptoms as smoking tobacco, even when people smoke cannabis alone, possibly because smoke from cannabis and tobacco have similar properties.

 These effects can be particularly hazardous for people with asthma.